 Giving More Control to Google

-In line with a string of changes that don’t necessarily take control out of your hands in AdWords (as long as you’re aware of them), but put more control into Google’s hands (see our posts on Google automatically showing phone numbers in ads, sometimes pulling numbers from GMB instead of from your call extensions, and changing how exact match keywords work).
+In line with a string of changes that don’t necessarily take control out of your hands in Google Ads (formerly AdWords), but put more control into Google’s hands (see our posts on Google automatically showing phone numbers in ads, sometimes pulling numbers from GMB instead of from your call extensions, and changing how exact match keywords work).
 Google will be removing the 30% increase/decrease threshold for Enhanced CPC bidding starting in June.

 What is Enhanced CPC Bidding?